thoughtspot/thoughtspot.github.io/_spotiq/spotiq-customize.md

 You can present SpotIQ insights in several ways.
 You can present an individual result or all of them at once.
 You can package all the insights in a PDF.
 This is useful for passing a packet of results.
+Because any insight an insight into data at a specific point in time, you should always consider saving the insight as a PDF.

 1. Locate the **Actions** menu on the corner of the **SpotIQ** page.
 2. Choose **Actions > Download as PDF** from the menu.